 This makes TDE a key tool in security, compliance, and cloud security.

-TDE is designed to protect against scenarios such as:
+It protects against scenarios such as:

 Oracle TDE supports encryption at two levels:

-Tablespace encryption encrypts all objects stored within the tablespace, including:
+- encrypts all objects stored within the tablespace, including:

 This is the default and recommended approach in most environments, particularly in Oracle Cloud Infrastructure (OCI).
 Encrypting at the tablespace level provides broad protection without requiring teams to identify individual sensitive columns.